JMorris1575/confirmation2018/docs/implementing.rst

 Here are my initial plans for how to the Candidate portion of the Website working:

-* Get logging in and logging out to work
+* :ref:`Get logging in and logging out to work<authentication>`
-* Create the activity app
+    * Create the activity app (Done during first attempt at working on login.)
-* Create the Welcome Page
+    * Create the Welcome Page (Done during first attempt at working on login.)
-* Create the Activity Model
+* :ref:`Create the Activity Model<activity_model>`
 * Use admin to add some fake activities
 * Get the Welcome page to display the activities
 * Create the Page Model
 * Use admin to add some fake pages of various types
 * Create a Table of Contents or Activity Summary Page (Called the :ref:`Cover<cover_page>` page before.)
-* Create individual page types
+* Create individual page types in html
     * Essay
     * Multiple Choice
     * True/False